Vector35/binaryninja-api/docs/guide/index.md

 1. **Calling convention.** The calling convention this function uses.
 All calling conventions for the function’s architecture are available as choices.
 1. **Stack adjustment.** How many _extra_ bytes does this function remove from the stack upon return?
 1. **Has variable arguments.** Does this function accept a variable number of arguments?
+1. **Can return.** Functions that cannot return will halt disassembly on branches where they are called
+1. **Pure.** Functions that are pure are assumed to have no side effects and may be inlined if their return value is trivial
 1. **Inline during analysis.** Causes the function to be [inlined](https://api.binary.ninja/binaryninja.function-module.html#binaryninja.function.Function.inline_during_analysis) during analysis.
 1. **Clobbered registers.** The list of registers that this function clobbers; individual registers can be checked or unchecked.
 1. **Return registers.** The list of registers that this function returns data in; individual registers can be checked or unchecked.